Daniel523-dev/FTP/README.md

 FTP server & client by Daniel J Murphy

 Bidirectionally synchronizes ```~/Shared - Server``` (server-side) with ```~/Shared - Client``` (client-side) across all connected clients over an encrypted connection.
 ---
+Server keys can be reset by running the server with the ```--new``` flag.
+This process also initializes ```~/ClientData```.
+To update the client-side server key store, the client must be started with ```--new```, which prompts for the path to the ClientData archive.
+The ```ClientData``` archive is typically 1 to 2 Kb and never contains sensitive information.
+Resetting keys deletes all existing client registrations on the server.

+## ⚠️ Performance Warning

+- Idle usage: ~50% of a CPU core on both client and server
+- Client re-sync: can max out a CPU core on both machines (client + server)

+Re-sync operations are CPU-intensive and will heavily load both systems.

 ## 🔐 Security Overview